omnidan/redux-undo/README.md

 reducer with undo functionality.

-**Note:** If you were accessing `state.counter` before, you have to access `state.counter.present` after wrapping your reducer with `undoable`.
+**Note:** If you were accessing `state.counter` before, you have to access `state.present.counter` after wrapping your reducer with `undoable`.

 To install, firstly import `redux-undo`: